The Benefits of Overindulgence

 (This article was written and provided by Precision Nutrition – the world’s leading nutrition coaching educator and software provider.
 Author: Krista Scott-Dixon, PhD – Director of curriculum at Precision Nutrition )

-Would you like some help to become the healthiest version of you?
+BACK TO INFO HUBWould you like some help to become the healthiest version of you?

-That’s why we now offer nutrition based services at Club Towers, available to members and non-members.
-Using the proven curriculum & resources of Precision Nutrition (PN) and delivered by our in-house PN Level-2 Certified Coach, our goal is to help our members and the wider community to achieve sustainable vitality through healthy nutrition and lifestyle habits…….whatever challenges you may be dealing with.
+Most people know that regular movement, eating well, sleep and stress management are important, yet many need help applying this knowledge in the context of busy and sometimes stressful lives.That’s why we now offer nutrition & wellness services at Club Towers, available to members and non-members.
+Using the proven curriculum & resources of Precision Nutrition (PN) and delivered by our in-house PN Level-2 Certified Master Health Coach, our goal is to help our members and the wider community to achieve sustainable vitality through healthy nutrition and lifestyle habits…….whatever challenges you may be dealing with.